 5. Insert Keywords Naturally into Your Content

-These are some best practices for keyword usage when you start affiliate marketing;
+These are some best practices for keyword usage when you start affiliate marketing for bloggers;

 - Include keywords in the title tag, header tags, and meta description